 Figure 2.
 A comparison of the GC-MS of fentanyl with its corresponding ion fragments (left) and the GC-MS of benzyl fentanyl (right).

 The BP ion undergoes additional cleavage in two areas.
 The first is along the piperidine ring, Pattern 2A, eliminating the nitrogen and two carbons to form a cyclobutyl group (mass 202 for fentanyl).8,10 This is a minor peak in abundance compared to the peak at 189 and 146 for fentanyl.
 The second cleavage occurs along the C-N amide bond to produce a peak with an abundance of 30-60% of the BP (mass 189 for fentanyl), Pattern 2B.
-8 These masses will change depending on the substitutions on the piperidine ring (R3 ) region or on the acyl aniline region (R1 and R2 ).
+8 These masses will change depending on the substitutions on the piperidine ring, amide group, or aniline ring.
 Subtracting the mass of this fragment from the BP will yield the mass of the acylium ion.